tonysyu/mpltools/doc/source/getting_started.rst

 reStructuredText_ (rst) examples from python files.
 As the name suggests, there's built-in handling of Matplotlib plots.
 Example python files will have their docstrings converted to rst, and python code will be placed in a Sphinx code-block.
-Check out the `example gallery`_ for details.
+Check out the :ref:`example-gallery` for details.

 To generate your own examples, add ``'mpltools.sphinx.plot2rst'`` to the list of ``extensions`` in your Sphinx configuration file.
 In addition, make sure the